danieljunges/case-b2broker/README.md

 ```

 6. **Connect to Power BI**
+- Open the .pbix file in Power BI Desktop.
+- Make sure your data source credentials are correctly set (if prompted).
+- Refresh the data to load the latest tables and facts from the database.

+You can now explore the dashboards, visuals, and reports using the available fact and dimension tables.

 ## Notes
    - Follow the directory structure for models, seeds, and tests to avoid errors.